simonappleton/markdown-cv/index.md

 ## Profile

 An experienced data scientist who is proficient in R, Python, SQL and GitHub.
 I have used these skills to apply statistical and machine learning techniques to solve problems across environmental, health and technology industries.
-I'm looking for a new challenge to combine my passions for sustainability, data science & GIS.

 ## Experience